amazeeio/docs/local_docker_development/help.md

 {% endhint %}

-But sometimes we might have some old volumes that we don't need anymore, you can also get rid of them:
+But sometimes we might have some old volumes and images that we don't need anymore, you can also get rid of them:

-    $ docker volume rm $(docker volume ls -q)
+    docker volume rm $(docker volume ls -q)

+If you also want to get rid of all the docker images you can run:

+    docker rmi $(docker images -q)

 Now you have a completely empty Docker, now it's time to start again with `pygmy` or `cachalot`.